Currently set to Index

 So unlimited shared hosting really is ok for regular user, but if you are planning to use your site for streaming audio and video or to store personal, non-website related files on the hosting account, then you’ll get a call from the hosting company, offering you a more expensive product.

-• Avatar for Dmitry Dmitry says:
+• Avatar Dmitry says:

 Not true Ahmed.
 Shared hosting is simply a limit to your max resources (CPU, RAM) that you can use.